-To help train a new generation of scientists and engineers, The Xerox Foundation awarded grants to 500 different institutions throughout the United States in 2014.
-The top five beneficiaries of this program in 2014 were the University of Rochester, Rochester Institute of Technology, Cornell University, Dartmouth College and Massachusetts Institute of Technology.
+To help train a new generation of scientists and engineers, The Xerox Foundation awarded grants to 366 different institutions throughout the U.S. in 2015.
+The top five beneficiaries of this program were the University of Rochester, the Rochester Institute of Technology, Rensselaer Polytechnic Institute, the University of Notre Dame and Stanford University.

-Our support of education involves managing three programs with a common theme: providing educational access to underrepresented minorities.
+Our support of education involves managing programs with a common theme: providing educational access to underrepresented minorities.
 In turn, this supports the strategic interest of the company by enabling us to recruit from a highly motivated, technically educated talent pool.
 In addition, our own people benefit by being involved on college campuses.
+The three programs are:

-- The Black College Engineering Liaison Program awarded 20 grants to schools such as North Carolina A&T University; Howard University; Spelman College; Morgan State University; Hampton University; Talladega College; Tuskegee University; Southern University; and Benedict College. - The Hispanic College Liaison Program dispersed 22 grants to schools such as University of Puerto Rico; City College of New York; University of California; University at Buffalo; University of Central Florida; Polytechnic Institute of NYU; California State; California Polytechnic; Interamerican University of Puerto Rico; University of Texas; and Rochester Institute of Technology. - The Xerox Technical Minority Scholarship Program provided 128 scholarships to help deserving minority students complete degrees in engineering.
+- The Black College Engineering Liaison Program awarded 20 grants to schools such as Howard University; Spelman College; Morgan State University; and Tuskegee University. - The Hispanic College Liaison Program dispersed 21 grants to schools such as the University of Puerto Rico; City College of New York; the University of California; the University of Central Florida; the University of Texas; and the Rochester Institute of Technology. - The Xerox Technical Minority Scholarship Program provided 128 scholarships to help deserving minority students complete degrees in engineering.